orbisgis/geoclimate/docs/data_formating/DATA_FORMATING.md

 #### Height class

 For climate models purposes, it is necessary to distinguish between `high` and `low` vegetation areas.
-Since this information is generally not available in the input data, we deduce it from the vegetation `type`.
+Since this information is generally not available in the input data, we deduce it from the vegetation `type` (values listed in the [VEGET type](../input_data/INPUT_DATA_MODEL.md#-veget-type) section).

 The table below gives the correspondences between the `type` and the expected height class (`height_class` attribute) in the `input_veget` table.